When I was 20-years old, I was hit by a car while pushing my broken down car on the freeway…

 “Avoid alcohol as it stops and slows down your brains healing”

-I sat with my head down, filled with concerned in my neurologist’s office.
+I sat with my head down, filled with concern in my neurologist’s office.
 My neurologist put her hand on my shoulder and then left the room.
 I swore off alcohol or any other stimulants for a year to give my brain the best chance to heal.
 I learned many lessons from that year off from alcohol.
-Here are some things I learned after taking the alcohol cleanse.
+Here are some things I learned after taking the alcohol to cleanse.

 I Learned to be in “Reality”

 I was quite a shy and withheld student in Highschool.
 It was very difficult for me to socialize because of my anxiety and I was too concerned with what people thought about me.
 When I got to college, I was introduced to parties and drinking.
 With a couple of sips of alcohol, alcoholic courage filled my body and I would become a more confident version of myself.